seeleteam/seele-md/Seele-RPC.md

 #### GetDebtByHash

-This method is used to obtain the receipt contents based on transaction hash.
+This method is used to obtain the debt contents based on debt hash.

 | Type | Template|
 |-------|-------|